nsted/ESP-Now-Serial-Bridge/README.md

 ## Further use cases

-As mentioned before, the serial bridge also was successfully tested with video streams at bitrates up to 400 kbps.
+As mentioned before, the serial bridge also was successfully tested with UDP video streams at bitrates up to 400 kbps.
 In order to convert between UDP traffic and serial there are several options available like "socat" tool or a pppd (daemon for PPP protocol layer).